(Reblogged from the Stenhouse summer blogstitute. If you haven’t checked it out yet, take a peek–lots of authors wrote posts!)

 I’d also discovered I’d gotten better at writing the book as the book went on, so I went back and revised the early chapters to match the later ones.
 Interestingly, this often meant writing with more confidence than I had at first.
 First-time authors are often uncomfortable saying, flat-out, what they think.
 That got a lot easier for me with practice.

 A big part of revision was working on the artwork.
 Throughout the writing of the book, I’d collected all the high-resolution photographs and original student work I thought I might use, along with permission slips from parents.
-I accumulated a giant box, and then sloIMG_20160216_195318_472wly trimmed them down to the most essential figures.
+I accumulated a giant box, and then slowly trimmed them down to the most essential figures.
 No fluff!
 At the end, it was time to number those figures, insert design notes in the manuscript to show where they should go, build the art chart for the production team, make sure all my permissions were in order, put sticky notes on student work saying when names needed to be removed or ancillary problems needed to be cropped out, and so on.
 I made an efile and file (the yellow folders in that picture) for each chapter, and organized all the figures carefully.

 Getting Ready for Turnover–The Team Grows